-To delete elements from a timeline in Insert mode, proceed as follows:
+To delete elements from a timeline in Insert mode,

-- Select the elements of the timeline to be extracted by clicking or lassoing them.
-See section "Selecting and Deselecting Timeline Elements" on page 87 for more information. - 2.
-Press X
+- 1. Select the elements of the timeline to be extracted by clicking or lassoing them.
+See section "Selecting and Deselecting Timeline Elements" on page 88 for more information. - 2.
+Press x